djh1997/radar-work-experience/fibb/VHDL.md

 END halfadder;
 ```

-The architecture code link them together into larger blocks of logic.
+The architecture code link them together into larger blocks of logic. using internal signals where necessary.

 ```vhdl
 LIBRARY ieee;